 The biggest struggle with my love with food is maintaining a slim waistline.
 I love healthy foods but I also love my fatty, greasy, heart-attack foods.
 I'll start the week motivated to eat clean with plenty of vegetables but always find myself ending the week with a more indulgent meal.
 Does it still count as dieting if I get 2 or 3 cheat days?
 Well, this butternut squash and barley salad is one of those meals I enjoy at the beginning of the week.
 With a healthy whole grain like barley, beautifully roasted squash, fresh greens, and sweet cranberries, this salad is light yet satisfying.

 **Helpful tips and common mistakes

-I admit, this salad is more appropriate during the fall and winter because of the apple cider vinaigrette and squash, but I enjoy this year-round.
-The bitter arugula with the sweet cranberries, hearty barley and roasted squash all work perfectly together.
+I admit, this butternut squash and barley salad is more appropriate during the fall and winter because of the apple cider vinaigrette and squash, but I enjoy this year-round.
+The tender greens with the sweet cranberries, hearty barley, and roasted squash all work perfectly together.
 Finish it with a runny yolk and shaved parmesan and I'm in heaven!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.